Most Costochondritis and Tietze’s Syndrome is NOT a mysterious inflammation which nobody understands.

 "I had costo for seven years myself after a climbing fall onto my rib cage - with all the sharp stabbing chest pain, the breathing difficulties and the fear I was having a heart attack that comes with it.
 I fixed it after coming through physio school in New Zealand, and haven’t had even a twinge in decades.
 I can do anything physical - it’s completely fixed."

 Important - any acute chest pain should always be seen first (and urgently) by a doctor or Accident and Emergency Department in case it’s your heart.
-Cheeringly, up to half of acute chest pain isn’t the heart or anything else dire.
+Cheeringly, more than half of acute chest pain isn’t the heart or anything else dire.